Kooperlol/milton_relay/README.md

 * In Authentication, create an admin account with the email "admin@school.domain.com" and make a secure password.
 * In Firestore Database, create a users, posts, absences, issues, and events collection.
 * In Storage, create an avatars, events, issues, and posts folder.
-* Then, launch the application and sign in as an adminstrator.
+* Then, launch the application and sign in as an administrator.
 * Navigate to the users tab and at the top click the add user button.
 From there, add all of the students, teachers, and parents to the application.

 ### 📑 Instructions

+Coming Soon!

+### 📓 Planning Process

 Coming Soon!